DC’s Construction Industry Feels Only Mild Impact From COVID, JLL Says

 Looking ahead through 2025 and the next wave of construction, D.C. is forecast to have high construction costs again and close to record highs in costs.

-Nationwide, JLL now forecasts that recovery in the construction industry will be uneven across sectors until the health concerns of the pandemic are resolved, and nonresidential construction is expected to decrease up to 15 percent in 2020.
+Nationwide, JLL now forecasts that the construction industry’s recovery will be uneven across sectors until the pandemic’s health problems are resolved, and nonresidential construction is expected to decrease up to 15 percent in 2020.

-However, long-term construction sentiment is positive for the D.C. area for the first time since 2014, and optimism for growth between 2022 and 2025 will remain much higher than it was before the coronavirus recession, the brokerage said.
+However, the D.C. area’s long-term construction outlook is positive for the first time since 2014, while there’s greater optimism for growth between 2022 and 2025 than prior to the coronavirus recession, the brokerage said.

 “Clearly, there are a lot of short-term challenges ahead, but we feel strongly this market will recover and outperform others long-term,” Hartnett said.
 “There are great opportunities ahead.”